 - Availability of funds: The amount you can borrow depends on your available equity and loan company limits.
-Discover Home Equity Loans offers loans up to $150,000.
+Discover Home Loans offers loans up to $150,000.

-- Payback period options: Terms vary by lender, but with Discover Home Equity Loans, you can get terms of 10, 15, 20 or 30 years.
+- Payback period options: Terms vary by lender, but with Discover Home Loans, you can get terms of 10, 15, 20 or 30 years.

 - Fixed monthly payments: Your home equity loan is established with fixed payments over the life of the loan, without adjustable rates or balloon payments.